On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Main Results

-We now present a new result on the stability of intrinsically constructed posteriors, generalized to $\M$ by interpolation via the map $\mathcal{I}_n :=\mathcal{I}_n^1$ ---see \eqref{def:I}; this is the most basic interpolant that can be constructed exclusively from the point cloud $\M_n$ and the metric on the ambient space.
+We now present a new result on the stability of intrinsically constructed posteriors, generalized to $\M$ by interpolation via the map $\mathcal{I}_n :=\mathcal{I}_n^1$ ---see \eqref{def:I}; this is the most basic interpolation map that can be constructed exclusively from the point cloud $\M_n$ and the metric on the ambient space.
 Other than extending the theory to cover the important question of generalization, there is another layer of novelty in Theorem \ref{th:interpolant}: graph-posteriors are constructed with truncated priors, and the upper-bound in the connectivity $\varepsilon_n$ in \eqref{eq:epsilonchoice1} is removed.
+As discussed in subsection \ref{ssec:approxbounds}, only a portion of the spectrum of the graph Laplacian contains relevant information of the underlying manifold $\M$, and thus nothing is lost by throwing away higher modes.
+See Figure \ref{fig:Laplacian Spectrum} for an illustration. \nc

 \begin{theorem} Suppose that $s>2m$ and that